Why Does My Dog Eat Poop? A Vet-Recommended Guide for Pet Parents

 Dietary Deficiencies & Parasites

-Modern commercial dog food provides balanced nutrition to most dogs but occasional nutrient deficiencies might trigger this behavior.
+Modern commercial dog food provides homemade dog food supplements guide to most dogs but occasional nutrient deficiencies might trigger this behavior.
 The main reason for this behavior stems from internal parasites that live inside dogs.

 What Behavioral Triggers Lead to Poop Eating?